EasyCorp/EasyAdminBundle/README.md

   * **CRUD** operations on Doctrine entities (create, edit, list, delete).
   * Full-text **search**, **pagination** and column **sorting**.
   * Fully **responsive** design with four break points.
-  * **Lightweight** (less than 500 lines of code).
   * **Fast**, **simple** and **smart** where appropriate.

 **Requirements**

-EasyAdmin is compatible with Symfony 2.3+ applications that use Doctrine ORM entities to define their model.
-These entities must include a simple primary key called `id` and `many-to-many` associations are not supported.
+  * Symfony 2.3+ applications (Silex not supported).
+  * Doctrine ORM entities (Doctrine ODM and Propel not supported).
+  * Entities with simple primary keys (composite keys not supported).
+  * All kinds of entity associations are supported, except `many-to-many`.
+  * Entities using inheritance are not supported.

 Installation
 ------------